 In the case of highly aggressive water, arrangements must be made to treat the water before it enters the pressure reducing valve, in accordance with current legislation.
 Otherwise, the pressure reducing valve may be damaged and not function correctly.

-Leave this manual for the user
+Leave this manual as a reference guide for the users

 AUSTRALIAN AGENT

 All Valve Industries

 Unit 2, 18-28 Sir Joseph Banks Drive Kurnell NSW 2231